 Caprine arthritis encephalitis (CAE) FAQ

-Caprine Arthritis Encephalitis (CAE) virus is a lentivirus causing CAE in goats and OPP (ovine progressive pneumonia) in sheep.
+Caprine Arthritis Encephalitis (CAE) virus is a lentivirus causing CAE in goats.
 In goats, CAE may cause chronic disease of the joints, and on rare occasions, encephalitis in goat kids less than six months of age.
 The virus is intimately associated with white blood cells; therefore, any body secretions which contain blood cells are potential sources of virus to other goats in the herd.
 Since not all goats that become infected with CAE virus progress to disease, it is important to test goats routinely for infection by means of a serology test which detects viral antibodies in the serum.
 Hence, goat infection status and not clinical disease, is important in assessing risk factors and designing control programs for CAE virus (Rowe & East, 1997).
 Below are some of the most frequently asked questions along with some short answers

 - What are the major means of spread of the virus?